Fred-FLQ/docs/installation.md

 Anspress output everything from shortcode `[anspress]`, so you must have a base page selected in AnsPress options.
 By default AnsPress check and create a base page while installing. if you want to create it manually follow this steps:

 1. Goto WordPress admin and create a new page.
-2. You must set that page title as `ANSPRESS_TITLE`, else title will not work on frontend.
-3. You can set page slug to anything you want.
+2. You can set page slug to anything you want.
-4. Now save the page.
+3. Now save the page.
-5. Go to `WP-admin -> AnsPress -> Options` and select base page you just created in above steps.
+4. Go to `WP-admin -> AnsPress -> Options` and select base page you just created in above steps.
-6. Save the option.
+5. Save the option.

 **Menu and links**